amazeianproxy/Lucy-TTS/README.md

 5. Install eSpeak.
 Set eSpeak to PATH (system environment).
 6. Install the best_model.pth from [https://drive.google.com/file/d/1-35ZCl1vb_8UFxwTHNlYWNgbVXGZVx_0/view].
 You may have to rename the .pth file to best_model.
 Move the best_model.pth file to the installation folder.
 7. Run the setup.bat, which will install gradio and TTS directly to your system.
+8. Run the app.py on VSCode, which will output a link.
-8. Copy the link and paste it on your browser.
+9. Copy the link and paste it on your browser.

 Run via virtual environment or directly.
 We also provide a much more accessible version on huggingface, which enables an always online demo of our model.
 The link can be accessed here: